-I had planned to write a blog post about each trip as they came to end but as with all the best-laid plans, things did not quite work out that way!
+I had planned to write a blog post about each holiday as they came to end but as with all the best-laid plans, things did not quite work out that way!
 So, now, eight months after our return from Greece, here is a report on the 2015 NaturesLens Dalmatian Pelican Photography Holiday …

-In mid-January, NaturesLens took a group of clients to Greece for a 2-day trip to photograph the Dalmatian Pelicans of Lake Kerkini.
+In mid-January, NaturesLens took a group of clients to Greece for a 2-day holiday to photograph the Dalmatian Pelicans of Lake Kerkini.
 Our base was a lovely hotel, 5 minutes walk from the lake itself, with a roaring fire in the bar & lounge area, superb food & each guest had their own room with no single supplement required.